 I agree with measuring AHT as an overall metric.
 When I interview call center leaders from excellent companies, they often tell me they measure AHT to look at the overall health, and to look for outliers (either high or low) – but they don’t manage reps based on this metric.
 You create a great customer experience partly through measuring the metrics that your customers care about.
 We can argue the relative merits of measuring customer satisfaction (used to manage performance by 32% of respondents), customer effort score (25%) or net promoter score (20%), at least these tie to customer outcomes such as being satisfied, rating the experience as “easy,” or being willing to recommend the company based on the outcomes.

 On the other hand, when you manage reps by AHT, you’re telling them to get off the phone quickly.
 The natural consequence is that reps hang up before ensuring the problem is resolved.
 While that makes the AHT look good, it also leads to frustrated customers who didn’t have their problems solved and follow-up calls.
-This kills your first call resolution and
+This kills your first call resolution and repeat calls for the same issue metrics – both of which are far better indicators of a good experience.

 To continue, the survey asked respondents how they use the voice of the customer in their decision-making.
 The lowest score, unfortunately, was in hiring – less than ¼ reported using the voice of the customer very substantially in hiring.